blues/app-accelerators/51-rooftop-hvac-predictive-maintenance/README.md

 The [Mojo](https://dev.blues.io/datasheets/mojo-datasheet/) reports cumulative mAh to the Notecard at 1% accuracy over its Qwiic link.
 A useful bench-up exercise: leave a unit running for 24 h powered from a known battery and confirm the Mojo tally lines up with the expected pattern — "host awake for a few seconds every minute, radio on for tens of seconds once an hour."
 That pattern is what you should see on a Mojo trace.
 If instead you see continuous ≥100 mA draw, the host is never actually sleeping (usually a `card.attn` wiring or firmware issue); if you see a big spike every 60 minutes *and* nothing in between, the sleep path is working correctly.

-Because the deployed RTU is grid-tied through the 24VAC transformer, the absolute mAh number matters less in production than the *shape* of the trace.
+Because the deployed RTU is grid-tied through the 120VAC service-disconnect supply, the absolute mAh number matters less in production than the *shape* of the trace.
 The bench measurement is still worth doing, because it's the cheapest way to catch a firmware regression that silently keeps the host awake.

 ## 9. Limitations and Next Steps